College of Business - Learning Outcomes

 4. Demonstrate the added value of social responsibility that comes about when marketing principles are implemented in an ethical manner.

-BSBA in Personal Financial Planning
+Business Administration, Personal Financial Planning (BSBA)

 - Demonstrate Understanding: Demonstrate a comprehensive understanding of the content found within the Financial Planning curriculum and effectively apply and integrate this information in the foundation of a financial plan.